 - pet allergens, from the hairs of cats and dogs

 Some pollen can get in from outside during the summer and may cause a problem for anyone with hay fever.

-House dust mite allergen is most associated with bedrooms, but the allergen can settle on surfaces and spread around the house.
+House dust mite allergen is most associated with bedrooms, but it can settle on surfaces and spread around the house.

-Allergens from outside (i.e. pollen particles and pet dander) can infiltrate the home through the air and through open doors and windows.
+Allergens from outside (such as pollen particles and pet hair) can infiltrate the home through the air and through open doors and windows.
 But they also make their way inside by sticking to clothes, skin and hair.
 Once inside the home, they circulate in the air and settle on soft furnishings and hard surfaces.

 So, how can you reduce the allergens in your home?
 Dr Hicks recommends thorough and frequent cleaning, especially of the areas of the house you spend the most time in.
 He has these tips:

 - Damp dust the hard surfaces in your home.
 Don't forget places that gather dust and tend to get neglected, such as the top of picture frames, the backs of sinks, and so on.

 - Vacuum carpets and hard floors daily if possible, and soft furnishings twice a week.
 Don't forget to vacuum under your bed (where the house dust mite allergen gathers).

 - Use a barrier mattress cover on beds.
 They're also available for pillows and duvets.

 - Vacuum your mattress and pillows and wash bedding and duvets above 55°C (or put bedding, duvets and soft toys into a plastic bag and put them in the freezer for 24 hours).